 As we spoke to local stakeholders and organizations, prioritization of small-town economic viability was a consistent theme, along with how Digital Equity can help small towns stay economically viable and reach their goals.
 Stakeholders and organizations discussed their concern that rural areas or small towns would not receive the necessary attention they may need.
 Additionally, rural individuals may not feel comfortable communicating with individuals who do not understand small-town living.
 According to the 2020 U.S. Census, 737,562 people live in non-metro areas and face unique challenges in rural communities.
-Both public- and private- sector relationships are helping bridge the gap to uplift community needs such as healthcare, entrepreneurship, watertreatment systems, and high-speed internet.
+Both public- and private- sector relationships are helping bridge the gap to uplift community needs such as healthcare, entrepreneurship, water-treatment systems, and high-speed internet.
 Digital Equity visioning and program planning can boost rural communities in organizing tourism efforts, connecting businesses with modern payment technology, and establishing technical assistance.
-Small-town viability can be fortified by connecting these towns and establishing digital inclusion throughout the community.
+Small-town viability can be fortified by connecting all Covered Populations, particularly rural residents, in these towns and establishing digital inclusion throughout the community in addition to the Covered Populations.